 After that, I wanted to know the names of everything.
 The very first day I learned 30 words.
 After 6 months, I knew 600 words.
 By the time I was 10 years old, I knew how to read Braille, which is raised dots on paper that blind people can read by feeling the dots.

 Anne was my teacher, friend and companion for 49 years.
 When I went to college, she spelled out my textbooks for me.
 I learned to read French, German, Greek and Latin in Braille.
-When I was 24, I graduated from college.
+When I was 24, I graduated college.
 I was the first deaf-blind person to ever receive a college degree.

 Anne also taught me to speak by feeling the throats and mouths of other people.
 Later, I worked to help others who had special needs.
 I was the author of 12 books, and went to over 40 countries to talk about ways to prevent blindness.
-I definitely had a full life.
+I definitely have had a full life.
 In 1964, when I was 84 years old, I was awarded the Presidential Medal of Freedom.
 In 1965, I was elected to the Women’s Hall of Fame.
 I died in 1987, and was buried next to my teacher in the National Cathedral in Washington, D.C.